k1rana/emoo/README.md

 ## Features

-### Migrasi dari Bash Scripts
+### Migration from Bash Scripts

-Tool ini adalah rewrite dari bash scripts:
+This tool is a rewrite from bash scripts:

 - `cpanel-email-bulk` → `node bin/cli.js cpanel`
 - `sync` → `node bin/cli.js sync`